 Consider one of the best examples of virality – the ALS Ice Bucket Challenge.

 I won’t even bother to explain it because I know you’ve heard of it.
 The ALS Ice Bucket Challenge started as a grassroots idea that spread like wildfire.
-It was ubiquitous – people talked about it online and offline – at the water cooler, at the dinner table, and on social media.
+It was ubiquitous – people talked about it online and offline – at the water cooler, at the dinner table, and not all viral campaigns are on social media.
 17 million original videos were produced and The ALS Association raised over $115 Million in less than two months.

 How did they launch it in the beginning?
 Whose brilliant idea was it?